code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 <!-- ----------------------------------------------------------------------- -->

-\page advanced_Conjugate_heat_transfer Conjugate heat transfer
+\page advanced_conjugate_heat_transfer Conjugate heat transfer

 Thermal module in a 1D wall
 ===========================

-The function \ref cs_user_1d_wall_thermal takes into account the wall-affected thermal inertia.
+The \ref cs_user_1d_wall_thermal function takes into account the wall-affected thermal inertia.
 Some boundary faces are treated as a solid wall with a given thickness, on which the code resolves a one-dimensional equation for the heat conduction.
 The coupling between the 1D module and the fluid works in a similar way to the coupling with the **SYRTHES**.
 By construction, the user is not able to account